kenkehoe/AtmosphericPythonCourse/revision_control/git_basics.md

 To understand why using Git will help with your software development (or really any text file development) we need some use cases

 ### Reverting changes to the version in the Git repository
 We can make some quick changes to a file to do some testing for debugging some code.
 For example we can make a bunch of changes and run the code looking for print statements or changes.
 But during the process we discover the error is not in the file _new_file.py_ so we need that file to go back to the orginal state that we know works.
 We can select undo with our text editor until we get the start of the editing but that may not always work.
-Or we can can try to get things back to where we remember them, but let's be honest how good is your memory?
+Or we can try to get things back to where we remember them, but let's be honest how good is your memory?
 The better thing is to let software do it for you.
 ```
 > echo "Making some changes to new_file.py" > new_file.py
 > echo "And more changes" >> new_file.py